Google Ads Strategy for Profitable SME Growth

 Remarketing renaissance

-Remarketing strategies are becoming more refined with AI support.
+Remarketing strategies are becoming more sophisticated with AI support.
 Dynamic remarketing combines first-party data with machine learning to display personalized ads at different stages of the customer journey.
-This is particularly effective in combination with CRO techniques and lead generation strategies.
+This is particularly effective when combined with CRO techniques and lead generation strategies.

 Measurement revolution: from backwards to forwards